Did you get your FREE Download?

 Also look at the analysis from the National Association of Realtors HERE.

-Ohio Supreme Court to hear rental inspection case
+Ohio Supreme Court to heard rental inspection case

 We had a wonderful turnout to support Maurice Thompson and his co-councils from Pacific Legal Foundation, Allison Daniel and Nichole Papageorgiou.
 The justices asked great questions and seemed very interested the arguments.